Kaned1as/MARC-FS/README.md

     $ cp whatever /path/to/decrypted/dir
     $ # at this point encrypted data will appear in Cloud Mail.ru storage

-If you want to use rsync to synchronize local and remote sides, use `--sizes-only` or `--modify-window=1` options.
+If you want to use rsync to synchronize local and remote sides, use `--size-only` or `--modify-window=1` options.
 Rsync compares mtime and size of file by default, but Mail.ru Cloud saves only seconds in mtime, which causes false-positives and reuploads of identical files: